pistarlab/landia/README.md

 # piSTAR Landia

 ## Overview
-A 2d game framework designed to provide a simple playground for AI (Reinforcement Learning) agents.
+A Hackable 2d game framework designed to provide a simple playground for AI (Reinforcement Learning) agents.
 Humans are also welcome.

 **Version: 0.0.1-dev**: Early release so likely has bugs.
 Tested on Ubuntu and Windows 10.